 Crashes are bound to happen during rides, but many are due to rider errors and bad riding etiquette and are usually preventable.
 As strong proponents of keeping cycling enjoyable and safe, we can take steps to minimize the probability of crashes.

 This article discusses the 11 steps every cyclist can take to avoid preventable crashes when riding alone or in a group.

 Overlapping wheels are probably the main culprit for crashes in the peloton.
 This happens when your front wheel overlaps with the rear wheel in front of you.

 Sometimes, you can’t avoid overlapping wheels due to the change in speed or terrain.
 However, try your best to minimize the time the wheels overlap.
 A few seconds is fine, but not for more than 10 seconds, especially when riding at high speeds.

 Remember, it’s your responsibility where you place your front wheel.

-Predictability is crucial when riding in a peloton and even more so when at speed.
+Predictability is crucial when riding in a peloton and even more so at speed.
 A small, sudden maneuver at the front will be amplified for the riders at the back.
 This is referred to as the accordion effect.

-Although riding at the back requires significantly lesser effort, one needs to pay more attention to what’s happening in the front such as anticipating a stop and starting to brake earlier.
+Although riding at the back requires significantly lesser effort, one needs to pay more attention to what’s happening in the front, such as anticipating a stop and starting to brake earlier.

 Avoid sudden swerving, bunny hopping, aero tuck, snorting, taking hands off handlebars, taking off clothing, searching for things in the back pocket, or similar actions.